KQM-git/TCL/docs/evidence/characters/geo/traveler-geo.md

 **Evidence:**
 [https://youtu.be/DBMJEKuABes](https://youtu.be/DBMJEKuABes)
-Video shows Geo MC with c6 and >90% CRIT Rate not CRITting on 3rd hit of his Q.
+Video shows Geo MC with c6 and >90% CRIT Rate not scoring CRIT hits on 3rd hit of his Q.
 If the CRIT bonus applied to Burst damage, it would be impossible to not CRIT.

 **Significance**